pjolayres/express-react-boilerplate/README.md

 npm run build
 ```

 This will build the client web application into `/dist` folder.
-The following files will be generated
+The following files will be generated:

 ```bash
 dist
 ├── index.html       <-- HTML entry point